EmmanuelPintelas/Handling-Extremely-Large-Images-for-Deep-Learning-projects/README.md

                 Finally, it can also act (by some minor modifications), as an _intelligent random crop generator for huge initial images, for data augmentation purposes, since it will only add random crops of valuable dense object areas.

+**Most_Informative_Tiles_Generator**

+                Given a large image, we extract the four most informative tiles.
+                This approach can help a DL model to focus on local informative areas with much high resolution, comparing if we fed it with the initial image.